Wondering how to get a NIF in Portugal? You’re not alone.

 It’s worth noting that Madeira typically has lighter bureaucracy than the mainland, particularly Lisbon.
 For example, my most recent visit to the Finanças office in Funchal (to update my address), was a ridiculously pleasant experience.

-I dealt with an employee who spoke excellent English and who even taught me a Portuguese song!
+The employee who helped me spoke excellent English.
+She even taught me a few lines of a Portuguese song.
 Nothing like that has ever happened to me in Lisbon.

-Let’s now look at the typical steps required to get your NIF as an EU/EEA citizen.
+Let’s now look at the typical steps required for how to get a NIF in Portugal as an EU/EEA citizen.

 Step 1: Find your nearest Finanças office